sionpixley/PolyNode/README.md

 PolyNode only supports Bash, Zsh, or KornShell by default.
 During the install process, PolyNode edits either .bashrc, .zshrc, or .kshrc to add two locations to the PATH: PolyNode's home directory `$HOME/.PolyNode` and the symlink for Node.js `$HOME/.PolyNode/nodejs/bin`.
 You can get PolyNode to work for other shells by adding these directories to your PATH environment variable.

 1. Navigate to the [latest release](https://github.com/sionpixley/PolyNode/releases/latest).
-2. Download the Linux .tar.xz file appropriate for your CPU architecture.
+2. Download the Linux .tar.xz or .tar.gz file appropriate for your CPU architecture.
-3. Extract the .tar.xz file and run the setup binary.
+3. Extract the tarball and run the setup binary.

 ### For macOS